U.S. Army Paratroopers and Paratroopers participate in Exerciese Falcon Leap in the Netherlands

-U.S. Army Paratroopers and Paratroopers from partner nations participate in Exercise Falcon Leap, loading at Eindhoven Air Base and dropping at Drop Zone Houtdorperveld, Netherlands during Falcon Leap 2021 on 14 September, 2021.
+U.S. Army Paratroopers and Paratroopers from partner nations participate in Exercise Falcon Leap, loading at Eindhoven Air Base and dropping at Drop Zone Houtdorperveld, Netherlands during Falcon Leap 2021 on 16 September, 2021.
+Also shown are fixed-wing and rotary-wing aircraft taking off from the airfield.

 U.S. Army product by Sgt.
 1st Class Jonathan D.D.
 Hornby